Sodium: Salts and oxides

 Most soaps are sodium salts of fatty acids.
 Sodium soaps have a higher melting temperature (and seem "harder") than potassium soaps.

 Like all the alkali metals, sodium reacts exothermically with water.
+High speed camera imaging of alkali metals exploding in water has suggested the explosion is a Coulomb explosion.
 The reaction produces caustic soda (sodium hydroxide) and flammable hydrogen gas.
 When burned in air, it forms primarily sodium peroxide with some sodium oxide.

 Aqueous solutions

 Sodium tends to form water-soluble compounds, such as halides, sulfates, nitrates, carboxylates and carbonates.
 The main aqueous species are the aquo complexes [Na(H_{2}O)_{n}]^{+}, where n = 4–8; with n = 6 indicated from X-ray diffraction data and computer simulations.

 Direct precipitation of sodium salts from aqueous solutions is rare because sodium salts typically have a high affinity for water.
 An exception is sodium bismuthate (NaBiO_{3}), which is insoluble in cold water and decomposes in hot water.
 Because of the high solubility of its compounds, sodium salts are usually isolated as solids by evaporation or by precipitation with an organic antisolvent, such as ethanol; for example, only 0.35 g/L of sodium chloride will dissolve in ethanol.
 A crown ether such as 15-crown-5 may be used as a phase-transfer catalyst.

 Sodium content of samples is determined by atomic absorption spectrophotometry or by potentiometry using ion-selective electrodes.